Community Nurse Leadership Programme overview

 Florence Nightingale Commemoration Service, Westminster Abbey, London, May 12th 2020 - a unique opportunity for nurses, midwives, health care professionals, family members and guests to celebrate their professions and at the same time give thanks for Florence Nightingale's extraordinary legacy to health care.

 1 day - Award ceremony to celebrate the success of the FNF Nurses at end of the programme.

-The programme will be held in Central London Cohort 1 will begin in May 2019 Cohort 2 will begin in September 2019 Cohort 3 will begin in November 2019 Interviews are held on the 5th and 12th of April 2019.
+The programme will be held in Central London.
+Cohort 1 will begin in September 2019.
+Cohort 2 will begin in October 2019.
+Cohort 3 will begin in November 2019.

 We will accept applications from Band 6 and 7 Community Nurses who provide NHS funded care to adults and children within their own homes in England.
 It is relevant for those considering their leadership development and future career pathway.
 Do you need to pay?
 No. This programme is fully funded including refreshments and lunches for all programme days.
 Hotel accommodation, refreshments, lunch and dinner on the residential programme is also funded.
 RADA course fees and entry to Westminster Abbey event are also included.
 It is expected the travel costs to attend the programme will be funded by your employer and without this commitment your application will not be complete and therefore will not be considered for shortlisting.

-Applications are now closed.
+Applications are now open for Cohort 2 and 3.
 You will be expected to demonstrate in your application form and at your interview: